-Thornham is the perfect place to stay for a few days to explore this north west corner of Norfolk.
+Thornham is the perfect place to stay for a few days to explore the northwest coast of Norfolk.
 A small coastal village, Thornham is separated from the sea by marshes.
 The RSPB Bird Reserve at Titchwell is just two miles to the east and Holme Dunes one mile to the west.

 Thornham & Around Highlights

-- Spending a day at the huge Bancaster Beach, which is blessed with soft sands perfect for picnics, sandcastle building and walking the dog.
+- Spending a day at the huge Brancaster beach, which is blessed with soft sands perfect for picnics, sandcastle building and walking the dog.
 It’s also a popular spot with kite surfers and kite flyers.

 - Hiking the Norfolk Coast Path, which runs for 84 miles from Hunstanton to Hopton-on-Sea, via Thornham, through the breathtaking landscapes of the Norfolk Coast Area of Outstanding Natural Beauty.